Chief Probation Officer

 CIVIL GRAND JURY NOMINATIONS FOR THE 2022/2023 Term

 Each year judicial officers of the Superior Court are responsible for presenting the names of civic-minded county residents to serve on the Alameda County Civil Grand Jury.
-The jury’s primary responsibility is to examine and report on the operations of local government agencies and to investigate citizen complaints, acting as the public’s watchdog.
+The jury’s primary responsibility is to examine and report on the operations of local government agencies and to investigate public complaints, acting as the public’s watchdog.

 The court seeks to secure a pool of at least 30 nominees – six from each Alameda County Supervisorial District (nominations due 4/15/2022).
 Ultimately, 19 jurors will be selected randomly from this pool to be impaneled as the Alameda County Civil Grand Jury for 2022-2023.